mjastad/uptick/README.md

   * PGSQL 9.x

 ### Node.js
-Node.js is an open source Javascript runtime environment used to simplify instrumentating server-side and networking applications.
+Node.js is an open source Javascript runtime environment used to simplify instrumenting server-side and networking applications.
 The platform runs on Linux, OS X, FreeBSD, and Windows, and its applications are written in JavaScript.
 Node.js applications can be run at the command line.
-You can also configured Node to run them as a service, so that the application automatically restarts on reboot or failure - as if you were in a production environment.
+You can also configure Node to run them as a service, so that the application automatically restarts on reboot or failure - as if you were in a production environment.

 ### NGINX
 Nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
-The Uptick applicatioin utilizes NGINX as a reverse proxy.
+The Uptick application utilizes NGINX as a reverse proxy.
 Nginx can be deployed to serve dynamic HTTP content on the network using FastCGI, SCGI handlers for scripts, WSGI application servers or Phusion Passenger modules, and it can serve as a software load balancer.
 Nginx uses an asynchronous event-driven approach to handling requests.
 Nginx's modular event-driven architecture can provide more predictable performance under high loads.

 ### MS SQL Server
 Microsoft SQL Server is a relational database management system developed by Microsoft.
 As a database server, it is a software product with the primary function of storing and retrieving data as requested by other software applications—which may run either on the same computer or on another computer across a network (including the Internet).